Abromeit/gsc-api-client/README.md

 /* </Generator> */
 ```

 ## API Reference

-The following table lists all public methods available in the `GscApiClient` class:
+Here's everything you can do with the `GscApiClient` class.
+No magic, sadly ;)

 | Method Signature | Return Type | Description |
 |-----------------|-------------|-------------|